nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### NIH Preprint Pilot
 NIH launches its [Preprint Pilot](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/) to test the feasibility of providing access to pre-prints reporting on NIH-funded research on COVID-19 through PubMed Central and Pubmed.
 The pilot aims to explore approaches to increasing the discoverability of early NIH research results posted to [eligible preprint servers](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/#eligible).

+### Smithsonian Open Access Launch
+In February 2020, the Smithsonian Institution launched [Smithsonian Open Access](https://www.si.edu/openaccess), an initiative that removed Smithsonian copyright restrictions from about 2.8 million of its digital collection images and nearly two centuries of data.
+Among museums and cultural institutions, this is the largest and most interdisciplinary open access program to date.

 ## 2021